erebos12/k8s_in_a_nutshell/readme.md

 <a name="services"></a>
 ## Services

-A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them.
+* Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them
-Services adds reliability to Pods IPs, DNS and Ports.
-Clients will talk to Services and the service dispatches the requests to Pods.
+* Services adds reliability to Pods IPs, DNS and Ports through _label selection_
+* Clients will talk to services and the service dispatches the requests to Pods
+* Services also provide load-balancing

 _**kind: Service**_
 ```